gjadi-mej/Test-rst-rendering/README.rst

 Graphical User Interface Test Suite
 -----------------------------------

-The UI Test Suite is a C Test Suite and a Java Test Suite.
+The UI Test Suite is a C Test Suite, a Java Test Suite and a Platform Test Suite.
 It checks the integration of the ``LLUI*`` API and the tearing signal usage.
 It also provides indication about the minimum draw time allowed to display animations at a given framerate.

 See `UI Readme <tests/ui/README.rst>`_